Film Development & Scanning at Nice: A Complete Guide 2025

 Each roll of film receives a twin check number, which is applied in two places:

-On the Emulsion of the Film – This label is placed directly onto the film when it is carded before development, guaranteeing it stays with the roll throughout processing.
-Don’t worry this comes nowhere near to the area of the film where the images appear.
+1. On the Emulsion of the Film – This label is placed directly onto the film when it is carded before development, guaranteeing it stays with the roll throughout processing.
+Don’t worry, this does not come near the image area of the film.

-On the Order Sheet – A matching twin check label is placed on the order sheet, linking the roll to its corresponding customer order.
+2. On the Order Sheet – A matching twin check label is placed on the order sheet.
+This allows the roll to be easily tracked at every stage as it moves through the lab.

 By keeping this one to one connection, Nice ensures that each physical roll of film is matched to its exact listing on the order sheet.
 The twin check is placed next to the specific roll it belongs to, making it easy to track and process without mistakes.